AndrejsAbrickis/ab-shipbee/README.md

 * webapp - Shipping service Web client running on Angular

 # Setup instructions
-To run all services in development mode run the following command in terminal
+To run all services in development mode run the following command in terminal which will start all services as docker containers
 ```bash
 docker-compose up -d
 ```

+# ToDo
+- [ ] Improve API exception responses
+- [ ] Refactor the repository usage into Query objects